memgraph/docs/gqlalchemy/how-to-guides/translators/import-python-graphs.md

     memgraph.execute(query)
 ```

 First, we are connecting to a running Memgraph instance.
-Next, we need to drop the database to be sure that the database is empty.
-After that, we create a simple DGL heterogeneous graph to which we add nodes and edges along with their features/properties.
-The graph consist of three `user` nodes and two `movie` nodes, as well as two types of relationships - `PLUS` and `MINUS`.
-To define nodes and relationship between them we are providing appropriate NumPy arrays.
-Hence, `user` node 0 is connected to the `movie` node 0, `user` node 0 is connected to the `movie` node 1, and `user` node 1 is connected to the `movie` node 0, with relationship of type `PLUS`.
+Next, we need to drop the database to be sure that it's is empty.
+After that, we create a simple DGL heterogeneous graph to which we add nodes and edges along with their features.
+The graph consist of three `user` nodes and two `movie` nodes, as well as two types of edges - `PLUS` and `MINUS`.
+To define nodes and edge between them we are providing appropriate NumPy arrays.
+Hence, `user` node 0 is connected to the `movie` node 0, `user` node 0 is connected to the `movie` node 1, and `user` node 1 is connected to the `movie` node 0, with edge of type `PLUS`.
 These integers are mapping to the values of the `dgl_id` properties in Memgraph.
-Similarly, the relationship of type `MINUS` is created between `user` node 2 and `movie` node 1.
+Similarly, the edge of type `MINUS` is created between `user` node 2 and `movie` node 1.
 In the end, we call `to_cypher_queries` procedure on `DGLTranslator` instance to transform the DGL graph to Cypher queries which will be executed in Memgraph.

 To run it, open a command-line interpreter and run the following command: